Anonymised assessment and exam registration

 - Before final entry into Ladok, the anonymised assessment codes will be translated into the names and personal identity numbers of the students and presented to the examiner in the form of a list.
 The examiner must be able to identify the student concerned (in accordance with Swedish law).

-- Once the final entry has been completed, students will receive a confirmation email, and will be able to log into www.student.lu.se to see the results (as before).
+- Once the final entry has been completed, students will receive a confirmation email, and will be able see their results in the Student portal (as before).

 Exams within one of LTH’s exam periods (first or retake exams)